 Save on your purchases

-My recommendation is to do this off season shopping online.
+My recommendation is to do this off-season shopping online.
 Typically, you’ll find them on clearance.
-I recommend online because you can use a site like Ebates to get cash back on your purchases and RetailMeNot to find additional coupons.
+I recommend online because you can use a site like Rakuten to get cashback on your purchases and RetailMeNot to find additional coupons.